cardano-scaling/hydra/docs/docs/configuration.md

 We provide existing files in [hydra-cluster/config](https://github.com/input-output-hk/hydra/blob/master/hydra-cluster/config) which can be used as the basis.
 In particular, the protocol parameters nullify costs inside a head.
 Apart from that, they are the direct copy of the current mainnet parameters.
 An interesting point about Hydra's ledger is that while it re-uses the same rules and code as layer 1 (isomorphic), some parameters can be altered.
 For example, fees can be adjusted, but not parameters controlling maximum value sizes or minimum ada values, as altering these could make a head unclosable.

 A good rule thumb is that anything that applies strictly to transactions (fees, execution units, max tx size...) is safe to change.
-But anything that could be reflected in the UTXO is not.
+But anything that could be reflected in the UTxO is not.

 :::info About protocol parameters
 Many protocol parameters are irrelevant in the Hydra context (eg, there is no treasury or stake pools within a head).
 Parameters related to reward incentives or delegation rules are therefore unused.